-Students may withdraw from the college at any time; however the tuition fees are normally not refundable (for details, please see the financial policy of the college).
+Students may withdraw from the college at any time; however the tuition fees are normally not refundable after 4 weeks (for details, please see the financial policy of the college).
 The method of completing the semester is dependent upon the time of withdrawal.